lnferreira/time_series_clustering_via_community_detection/README.md

 ### Bibtex

-If you used your code, please cite our paper.
+If you used this code, please cite our paper.

 ```
 @article{ferreira16,